Lester Eubanks

 Lester Eubanks (born October 31, 1943) is an American criminal and fugitive who murdered 14-year-old Mary Ellen Deener on November 14, 1965, in Mansfield, Ohio.
 He was sentenced to death, commuted in 1972 to life in prison.
 He escaped from Ohio State Penitentiary in 1973 and has been at large ever since.
-After escaping from prison, he moved to California, where he was known as Victor Young.
+After not returning from a furlough, he moved to California, where he was known as Victor Young.
 He is on the United States Marshals Service's 15 Most Wanted Fugitives list.

 Personal life

 Eubanks was born on October 31, 1943.
 He lived in Mansfield, Ohio.
 By 1965, Eubanks was a "serial sexual offender".
 He had been arrested twice before for sex crimes.
 In November 1965, Eubanks was out on bond for a rape charge.
 Eubanks is 5'11", weighs 175 pounds, and has black hair and brown eyes.
 He has a large scar on his upper right arm.